nicolasgasco/42_cursus/README.md

 **Dont't copy from this repository.
 I'm not that good and it's against the spirit of 42.
 Asks your classmates for help.
 I only created this repository to keep trace of the work that I've done.**

 ---

+This is the list of projects sorted by date:
+1. Libft: recreating some basic C functions like strdup or strjoin using only malloc and free.